American University School of International Service

 The School of International Service (SIS) is American University's school of advanced international study, covering areas such as international politics, international communication, international development, international economics, peace and conflict resolution, international law and human rights, global environmental politics, and U.S. foreign policy.

-The School of International Service was established in 1957 and has an alumni network of over 20,000.
-SIS enrolls more than 3,000 students from over 150 countries.
-The school makes extensive use of the academic and governmental resources offered by its location in Washington, D.C.
+The School of International Service was established in 1957 and has an alumni network of over 25,000.
+SIS enrolls more than 2,000 students.
 The School of International Service consistently ranks highly among international relations programs.
 SIS is a member of the Association of Professional Schools of International Affairs.
 SIS also has partnerships with schools such as the Balsillie School of International Affairs.

 History

 The founding of schools of international affairs was urged by President Dwight D. Eisenhower during the height of the Cold War.
 His initiative called together thirteen University presidents, including AU's Hurst Robins Anderson, encouraging them to create human-focused international affairs programs dedicated to preparing practitioners for foreign policy beyond the U.S.–Soviet rivalry.
 In response, SIS was founded with the mission to establish a school based on service to the global community.
 In 1958, the school admitted its first full-time class, replacing AU's Department of International Relations.
 The class consisted of 85 students representing 36 countries.

 In 1967, SIS added its International Communications program, the first such program offered by an American university.
 In 1981 SIS inaugurated the Ibn Khaldun Chair of Islamic Studies to address concerns that American universities lacked an appropriate venue for exploring the greater Muslim-Western understanding.
 In the 1990s, SIS established dual degree programs with Ritsumeikan University in Kyoto, Japan and Korea University in Seoul, Korea.
 In 1991, SIS added the Center for the Global South, followed in 1995 by the addition of the Mohammed Said Farsi Chair in Islamic Peace, and in 2000 with a joint program on National Resources and Sustainable Development with the United Nations University for Peace.
 New degree options implemented in 2010 include the Global Scholars Program, a concentrated three-year B.A. program, an M.A. program in Social Enterprise, and, in partnership with the U.S. Peace Corps, a Master's International degree combining a Peace Corps assignment with SIS academic work.